@SearsAuto My Experience Sucked

 I was a bit peeved but was able to occupy my time with Farrah and the kids by going across the street to do some grocery shopping.
 This ate about an hour of time.
 I asked Farrah to drop me off and just head home with the kids, thinking the truck would be done.
 Boy was I wrong.

-All I could do vent through Twitter:
+All I could do was vent through Twitter:

 then